kanishkb1/Medium_Blog_Notebooks/README.md

 # Medium_Blog_Notebooks
-This contain notebooks used for blogs on Medium.
+This contain all Jupyter notebooks used for blogs on Data Science Medium.